prathikkantarajgowda/chocolatechip/README.md

 ## Bugs/Issues
 - Audio is currently unimplemented (it "beeps" to stdout instead)
-- Has only been tested on Linux (Debian 10 specifically)
+- Has only been tested on Linux (Debian 10 specifically) and OpenBSD

 ## Credits